pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * Talking about using general accounting practices.
 * Stay away from vanity metrics, except for what goes into a pitch deck.
-* VCs use vanity metrics to make investments in your project, but using them for concrete business decision making is dangerous.
+* Investors use vanity metrics to make investments in your project, but using them for concrete business decision making is dangerous.
+* Issue: Investors often use your original vanity metrics when determining how well your project is doing.